nidnidulafernando/Githubassignment/README.md

-# Github Test Project
+# Github Final Project

+## Micro-Finance Startup Project

-This project is a simple example for learning how to use GitHub.
+This is a simple micro-finance startup project that calculates simple interest.

-## Getting Started
+## Usage

+To calculate simple interest, simply clone the repository and run the `simple-interest.sh` file.

+## How to get started withis repo?

 To get started, you can clone this repository:
 - git clone https://github.com/nidnidulafernando/Githubassignment.git